1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Connection Grants is sponsored by The Episcopal Diocese of Ohio.
-This opportunity supports mission-aligned projects and measurable outcomes.
+Supports new initiatives to build meaningful relationships with people from surrounding neighborhoods and communities.

 Get alerted about grants like this